sticknor/Thesis-Site/README.md

 1. [A GitHub account](https://github.com/)
 2. [A Google account](https://accounts.google.com/)
+3. Your images hosted on the web (Flickr, Imgur, etc...)

 These intructions will help you set up a Google Spreadsheet and GitHub Pages site, a totally free set-up.